DataDog/apigentools/docs/spec_repo.md

     * `command_env` - Additional environment values with which both commands from `commands` and code generation itself are executed (mapping of environment variable names to their values)
     * `github_org_name` - Name of the Github organization of the client for this language.
     * `github_repo_name` - Name of the Github repository of the client for this language.
+    * `spec_sections` - Same as top-level `spec_sections`.
+Use to override the subset of spec sections to generate for each spec version of this language.
+For every spec version not specified as a key, the top-level list of sections for this spec version is used.
-    * `spec_versions` - List of spec versions to generate client modules for.
-Must be a subset of top-level `spec_versions`.
+    * `spec_versions` - Same as top-level `spec_versions`.
+Use to override the subset of major versions to generate for this language.
+If not specified, the top-level `spec_versions` value is used.
     * `upstream_templates_dir` - Name of the directory in openapi-generator that holds templates for this language.
 This is optional and, by default, the name of the language is used.
     * `version_path_template` - Mustache template for the name of the subdirectory in the Github repo where code for individual major versions of the API will end up, e.g. with `myapi_{{spec_version}}` as value and a `github_repo_name` of value `my-java-client`, the code for `v1` of the API will end up in `myapi-java-client/myapi_v1`
 * `server_base_urls` - Mapping of major spec versions (these must be in `spec_versions`) to URLs of servers that provide them.